ANZACs — soldiers from the Australian and New Zealand Army Corps–fought in the Middle East theater during World War I.

 Six months after arriving in Egypt, Oswald left Zeitoun for the summer to work in an even more primitive camp along the Suez Canal.

-It was a place of relief and an opportunity to feel like civilized men with a teacup, if only for a few hours.
+It was an opportunity to feel like civilized men with a teacup, if only for a few hours.

 Appreciation in Life